w35l3y/hassio-addons/whatsapp/README.md

 4. Call the service `hassio.addon_stdin`

 Currently, these are the only acceptable types:
-* `chatIds`: by default, retrieves the list of all your active groups in the log of the add-on in order to get the `chatId` of groups.
+* `chatIds`: by default, prints in the Notification bar the list of all your active `chatId` groups
 * `message`: sends a message from your account to someone else

 Example 1: